-Field Description UAA Base URL Enter the URL of the external UAA server in the following format: https:// <uaa server<br="">name&gt;:<port number="">, where <uaa name="" server=""> is the FQDN or hostname of the machine on which UAA is installed.
+Field Description Proficy Authentication Base URL Enter the URL of the external Proficy Authentication server in the following format: https://< Proficy Authentication server name> :< port number> , where < Proficy Authentication server name> is the FQDN or hostname of the machine on which Proficy Authentication is installed.
 By default, the port number is 443.
-Note: Do not enter a trailing slash character.</uaa></port></uaa> Admin Client ID Enter the client name that you provided while installing the external UAA.
+Admin Client ID Enter the client name that you provided while installing the external Proficy Authentication.
 The default value is admin.
-Admin client secret Enter the client secret that you provided while installing the external UAA.
+Admin Client Secret Enter the client secret that you provided while installing the external Proficy Authentication.